Edzard Ernst: Smallwood Report

-In 2005, a report by economist Christopher Smallwood, personally commissioned by Prince Charles, claimed that CAM was cost-effective and should be available in the National Health Service (NHS).
+In 2005, a report by the economist Christopher Smallwood, personally commissioned by Prince Charles, claimed that complementary and alternative medicine was cost-effective and should be available in the National Health Service (NHS).
 Ernst was initially enlisted as a collaborator on the report, but asked for his name to be removed after a sight of the draft report convinced him that Smallwood had "written the conclusions before looking at the evidence".
 The report did not address whether CAM treatments were actually effective and Ernst described it as "complete misleading rubbish".

 Ernst was, in turn, criticised by The Lancet editor Richard Horton for disclosing contents of the report while it was still in draft form.
 In a 29 August 2005 letter to The Times Horton wrote: "Professor Ernst seems to have broken every professional code of scientific behaviour by disclosing correspondence referring to a document that is in the process of being reviewed and revised prior to publication.
 This breach of confidence is to be deplored."

 Prince Charles' private secretary, Sir Michael Peat, also filed a complaint regarding breached confidentiality with Exeter University.
 Although he was "cleared of wrongdoing", Ernst has said that circumstances surrounding the ensuing university investigation led to his retirement.

 In the 1 January 2006 edition of the British Journal of General Practice, Ernst gave a detailed criticism of the report.